 We’d like to thank David Aronchick for providing insight, comments, and for reviewing this post.

-Kubeflow is the machine learning toolkit for Kubernetes.
+Kubeflow is the MLOps toolkit for Kubernetes.
 It is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable.
 The project’s goal is not to recreate other services, but to provide a straightforward way to deploy best-of-breed open-source systems for ML to diverse infrastructures.
 Anywhere you are running Kubernetes, you should be able to run Kubeflow.
 For more information, visit www.kubeflow.org, follow @Kubeflow on Twitter, or join the discussion on Slack.

 Arrikto creates software to transform how distributed applications discover and consume data on-prem or on the cloud.
 It empowers end users to iterate faster and easier, creating new collaboration workflows among teams.
 Arrikto is a core contributor to the Kubeflow project, mainly in the areas of data management and UX.
 For more information, visit www.arrikto.com, follow @Arrikto on Twitter, or join the discussion on Slack.